dolphindb/api-javascript/README.md

 https://www.npmjs.com/package/dolphindb

 ## Features
-- Communicate with DolphinDB database using WebSocket, exchange data in binary format
+- Use WebSocket to communicate with DolphinDB database, exchange data in binary format, and support real-time push of streaming data
 - Support running in browser environment and Node.js environment
 - Use TypedArray such as Int32Array in JavaScript to process binary data, with high performance
 - A single call supports serialized upload of up to 2GB of data, and the amount of downloaded data is not limited